daniel-hall/Stylish/README.md

 These steps will ensure that the Stylish framework is compiled as part of your own app's build phases as needed and that the Stylish.framework will be using the same version of Swift and the Swift compiler as the rest of your project.

-- (**_Optional but recommended_**) add a key called “Stylesheet” to your app’s info.plist.
-The value of this key will tell Stylish which Stylesheet class to load by default, both during design and at runtime.
-- In order to use a JSON stylesheet, add a file called stylesheet.json to your app bundle, and specify “JSONStylesheet” as the value for the “Stylesheet” key you added in info.plist.
-See information below for adding style classes to your stylesheet.json so they can be used in your app.
+4. IMPORTANT!
+Because Stylish is a separate module from your app, some special considerations are needed to get IBDesignables and the live rendering of styles in Storyboards playing nicely.
+Specifically, it requires two extensions that override prepareForInterfaceBuilder in two types.
+See MainViewController.swift in the StylishExample app for reference implementations of these extensions.

 ## Example Project

 To see Stylish in action, download the the folder “StylishExample” from this repo and open it in the latest version of Xcode.
 Open “Main.Storyboard” in Interface Builder and watch after a moment as the unstyled labels, buttons, and views are suddenly rendered fully styled right in Xcode.

-Now, go the the info.plist for the StylishExample app and change the “Stylesheet” key’s value from “Graphite” to “Aqua”.
-Then return to Main.storyboard and watch as the appearance of the scene completely changes without writing any code or even compiled the app.
+Now, go to MainViewController.swift and in the UIView extension that overrides `prepareForInterfaceBuilder()`, change the line `Stylish.stylesheet = Graphite()` to `Stylish.stylesheet = Aqua()`.
+Then return to Main.storyboard and watch as the appearance of the scene completely changes without writing any code or even compiling the app.

-Go back to the info.plist and change the value for the key “Stylesheet” to now be “JSONStylesheet”.
-Go back to Main.storyboard and once again, the whole scene will transform to reflect the new Stylesheet loaded from JSON.
+Go back to MainViewController.swift and change the same line from  `Stylish.stylesheet = Aqua()`  to `Stylish.stylesheet = JSON()`.
+Now look again at Main.storyboard and once again, the whole scene will transform to reflect the new Stylesheet loaded from JSON.

 At this point, you can open stylesheet.json in Xcode and start changing some of the color, font, or other values in the stylesheet, then return to Main.storyboard to watch the changes you made appear live in Interface Builder.

 Or, you can create a new storyboard from scratch, add views, labels, buttons, and images and then add the already-defined styles from the sample project to those views using the inspector and watch them immediately take effect.
 To set styles in the storyboard, select the view you want to style, and go to the attributes inspector tab in the right panel of Xcode.
-This is the tab where you normally set things like color, alpha, font, etc. At the top you will see two new fields you can fill out:  “styles” and “stylesheet”.
+This is the tab where you normally set things like color, alpha, font, etc. At the top you will see a new field you can fill out called “styles”.

 These fields only appear for view classes that conform to the “Styleable” protocol and which are “@IBDesignable”.
-Unfortunately, it’s not possible to add “@IBDesignable” via extension, so for plain UIKit components, you have to set their custom class to the Stylish version of them: `StyleableUIView`, `StyleableUILabel`, `StyelableUIButton`, and `StyleableUIImageView`.
+Unfortunately, it’s not possible to add “@IBDesignable” via extension, so for plain UIKit components, you have to set their custom class to the Stylish version of them: `StyleableUIView`, `StyleableUILabel`, `StyleableUITextField`, `StyleableUITextView`, `StyelableUIButton`, and `StyleableUIImageView`.

 - After you have placed some Styleable components in your blank storyboard, try adding some of these styles to buttons or plain views:  `PrimaryBackgroundColor`, `SecondaryBackgroundColor`, or `Rounded`